Wood vs Composite Deck Cost Calculator

 This calculator estimates the lifetime cost of building and owning a deck using either traditional wood or composite decking.
 It combines your up-front installation cost with ongoing annual maintenance, then spreads that total across each material's expected lifespan so you can compare true long-term value, not just the initial quote.

 You enter your deck area, installed cost per square foot for wood and composite, expected yearly maintenance spending for each, and how long you expect each deck type to last.
-The calculator then reports:
+The calculator then reports the full ownership picture in plain dollars, not abstract ratios.
+That makes it easier to compare a cheaper initial bid against a more durable material without losing sight of what you will actually spend.

-• Which option is cheaper on both a total and per-year basis, given your inputs
+- Which option is cheaper on an annual basis, given your inputs

 Formulas Used in the Calculator

-The logic is intentionally simple so you can understand and verify the numbers.
-For each material, lifetime cost is the sum of the initial build cost plus the total of all future maintenance over the deck’s lifespan.
+The logic is intentionally simple so you can understand and verify the numbers yourself.
+For each material, lifetime cost equals initial build cost plus the total maintenance spending accumulated over the years that the deck is expected to remain in service.

 For a wood deck, we define:

-• Pw = wood installation cost per square foot ($/sq ft)
+- Pw = wood installation cost per square foot ($ per sq ft)

 The total lifetime cost of the wood deck is: